alexssss-vc/PLawbench/README.md

 | Qwen3-235b-a22b-thinking-2507       |55.74|60.64|64.84|64.83|89.23|59.97|43.49|37.32|44.37|30.26|
 | GPT-4o-0806                         |39.26|47.10|42.00|54.83|67.90|34.90|16.15|29.47|33.88|25.05|

-Overall performance(%)of evaluated models across three primary tasks.Task 2 Average denotes the aggregate scoring rate derived from the specific rubrics of all four sub-dimensions.The overall score is calculated as a weighted mean of Tasks 1,2,and 3(with weights 2:5:3,reflecting the number of questions in each task).
+Overall performance(%)of evaluated models across three primary tasks.
+Task 2 Average denotes the aggregate scoring rate derived from the specific rubrics of all four sub-dimensions.
+The overall score is calculated as a weighted mean of Tasks 1,2,and 3 (with weights 2:5:3, reflecting the number of questions in each task).

 # Leader Board